 Some solo travelers enjoy visiting the beach solo, but aren’t sure how to make the most of a beach day without a friend or group of friends to swim, splash, and play with.
 To answer some of those questions about what to do, here’s a list of things to do at the beach alone:

-- Swim – If it’s a beach safe to swim near, charge on into the water.
-As someone swimming alone, be sure to swim near a lifeguard stand if you are swimming alone.
+- 🏊🏼♀️ Swim – If it’s a beach safe for swimming- jump in!
+Be sure to swim near a lifeguard stand if you are swimming alone.

-- Sunbathe – While there are pros and cons to sunbathing, and good care for your body will likely involve a lot of sunscreen, it’s just not a beach day without stretching out in the sun and letting the warm sunlight warm your skin, be sure to apply plenty of sunscreen.
+- 😎 Sunbathe – There are pros and cons to sunbathing, but to me, it’s just not a beach day without stretching out in the sun.
+But before you let the sunlight warm your skin, be sure to apply plenty of sunscreen.

-- Read a Book – Whether you’re at a cozy swimming beach in Seattle or one of the best beaches in Thailand, a beach day (alone or with friends) is all about relaxation.
-Enjoy blending into the crowd and not having to impress anyone, and bury you nose in a great mystery or thriller (the lowest quality of mass-market paperbacks make the best beach books, don’t you think?)
+- 📖 Read a Book – Whether you’re at a cozy swimming beach in Seattle or one of the best beaches in Thailand, a beach day (alone or with friends) is all about relaxation.
+Enjoy blending into the crowd and not having to impress anyone.
+Bury your nose in a great mystery or thriller.
+(I think the lowest quality of mass-market paperbacks make the best beach books!)

 - 🏐 Join a Game – If you see a group playing a game you’d like to join- ask if you can!
 It can’t hurt to ask, and often groups of friends might actually need an extra player to even up teams or make the game flow better.